Graduation Requirements

 • Business English

-The additional Mathematics credit may be selected from one full credit (or a combination of two half-credits), subject to prerequisites, from the following courses:
+The additional mathematics credit may be selected from one full-credit course or a combination of two half-credit courses from different courses, subject to prerequisite requirements, from the following courses or the courses listed in Group B

 • Mathematical Models with Applications